samuelmortha/and-digital/README.md

 This is a Coding Challange exercise for AND digital technical interview.

-Did develop a Java SpringBoot application which exposes the RESTful end points as API.
+Did develop a Java SpringBoot application which exposes the RESTful end points as API :

 1. Used Maven as Project Management Tool.
 2. Added and-digital-swagger.yaml for API specification of end points.